CEOPTIMIZELLC/fitness-ai-chatbot/app/creation_agents/README.md

 ## [Exercises/Daily Workout](workout_schedule/)

-The subagent involves the creation of a workout for the currently active weekday, determining phase and length for each. `Future implementations will allow the user to create workouts for future microcycles as well.`
+The subagent involves the creation of a workout for the currently active weekday, determining phase and length for each. `Future implementations will allow the user to create workouts for future phase components as well.`